AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 vdo_larod[27814]: Top result:  955  banana with score 93.60%
 ```

-##### Conclusion
+## Conclusion
-- This is an example of test data, which is dependant on selected device and chip.
+- This is an example of test data, which is dependent on selected device and chip.
 - One full-screen banana has been used for testing.
 - Running inference is much faster on chip Google TPU than CPU with TensorFlow Lite.
 - Converting images takes almost the same time on both chips.